According to the fiscal federalism literature, subcentral budget constraints become softer when local governments are more

 dependent on revenues over which they have no discretion.
-As a consequence of higher "transfer dependency", sub-central governments
+As a consequence of "transfer dependency", subcentral governments

 can expect to be bailed out by the central government and therefore tend to accumulate higher levels of debt.
 We test this

 conjecture with data from Austrian municipalities.
-Austria is a fiscally highly centralised federation in which tax autonomy
+In fiscal terms, Austria is a highly centralised federation in which tax

-at the sub-central level is almost absent.
-Our identification strategy is based on a discontinuity caused by a special regulation
+autonomy at the municipal level is rather weak.
+Our identification strategy is based on a discontinuity caused by the unique

-on population weights in the tax sharing agreement between central government and the municipalities.
-We analyse the discontinuity
+regulation of population weights in the tax-sharing agreement between central government and the municipalities.
+Our results

-results indicate that in line with theoretical expectations municipalities with higher revenue dependency observe higher net
+indicate that, in line with theoretical expectations, municipalities with higher revenue dependency are responsible for higher

 net borrowing per capita.
 The size of the additional borrowing effect equals to about 5 percent of average municipal debt.

 We also find that almost one half of the observed discontinuity works through an investment channel.